Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ![Decoy document opened on execution](Images/14_notepad_after_exe.png)

 The aim of this document is to convince the user they have opened a legitimate document and distract them from what is going on in the background...
+However, the document was a 'Google Ads Playbook', not what the user would expect after clicking a link for 'Complete Information about the job and products'.
+This struck me as sloppy at first, likely just lazy reuse of the decoy document...

+But at that point of the attack, it didnt matter.
+Delivery of the payload had already begun silently in the background with no GUI, warning or confirmation check.
+It was completely invisible unless running procexp.

 While the process was running I noticed `zhen.mkv`, a file I had seen earlier but, at that point, I had assumed was just a decoy video file based on the extension.
 However, it turned out to be a RAR archive, and once executed it began triggering the loading of multiple DLLs in the background.